 Relaxing outdoors is a great way to unwind.
 Investing in comfortable furniture cushions makes it even better.
 It is important to know how to store patio cushions to ensure your investment is well looked after.
 This will allow you to enjoy it for years to come.

 Outdoor cushions are constructed to withstand some wear and tear.
 Most of the time, the fabric, stitching, and fillers are more durable than indoor cushions.
-However, patio furniture can become moldy, musty, and full of mildew.
+However, if not correctly stored in the off-season, patio cushions can become moldy, musty, and full of mildew.

 - Remove the cushions from the base and use a broom to sweep off any leaves, dirt, and debris.

 - Check the tag for manufacturer cleaning instructions and follow them.